kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 This may break an existing cluster that depends on the behavior described above.
 We expect that the new behavior is better than the existing one.
-Users that want to bind their PVC to PVs with `pv.spec.storageClassName=""` can create PVCs explicitly requesting `pvc.spec.storageClassName=""` to provision those PVs statically.
+Users that want to bind their PVC to PVs with `pv.spec.storageClassName=""` can create PVCs explicitly requesting `pvc.spec.storageClassName=""` to bind the PVC to a statically provisioned PV.

 ### Risks and Mitigations